OUR TEAM

 Melissa

-I moved to Estes Park in 1996 to fulfill the dream of living in a mountain town after college before real life started.
+I moved to Estes Park in 1996 to fulfill the dream of living in a mountain town after college, before real life started.
 I took my first restaurant job, and I liked it.
 I realized I could change someone’s day with a smile, kind words, or gestures.
 For 20 years, I worked at two restaurants in Estes and pursued my passion for rock climbing.
 I dreamt about having my own place.
-After missed opportunities and negotiations falling apart, the right location became available, which raised the anti—this old establishment was not even winterized.
-Getting the funds to remodel was the biggest challenge as I tried convincing people to see the big picture I was attempting to deliver.
-April 2, 2017 I suffered a sever electric accident almost losing my life and parts of my hands doing designs on tables from the previous restaurant adding unreasonable hardships to overcome.
+In the process of opening Bird & Jim on April 2, 2017, I suffered a severe electric accident, dying a bit and coming back.
+A long medical journey followed, including multiple reconstructive surgeries on my hands, adding unreasonable hardships to overcome while opening Bird & Jim.
 Six months later, the doors were open, and my dreams came true, but I still faced more surgeries and had to learn how to live with my new hands.
-Working on Bird & Jim helped me recover, giving me something else to focus on rather than what I lost and had to overcome.
-Every day I get to live is a gift, putting my heart and soul into delivering hospitality and thoughtful ingredient-driven delicious food, uniting our community in our beautiful Bird & Jim.
-I have learned how to live with my new hands, from work to excelling at rock climbing again, turning pain and hardship into strength. ❤️ Melissa Strong
+Pouring myself into Bird & Jim helped me recover, giving me something to focus on rather than what I lost and had yet to overcome.

 John